-Marketers have been reaping the benefits of web visitor tracking (or broadly speaking: “website analytics”) for quite literally decades now.
+Marketers have been reaping the benefits of website analytics for quite literally decades now.

 It’s not just marketers who can bask in the glory of this data, though: Salespeople can use it to hustle smarter and close more deals.